sabrinabutton/sabrinabutton/README.md

 ### Hi there, I'm Sabrina!🌌

-I'm an engineering student at Queen's University in Kingston.
-I'm interested in computer science, engineering, physics and artificial intellegence. ☄️
+I'm a mechatronics and robotics engineering student at Queen's University in Kingston.
+I'm interested in automation, green technology and artificial intellegence. ☄️

 I'm always interested in side projects, so if you need help on anything or even just need a teammate feel free to reach out to me!